fatemehtokhi/Assignements/README.md

 - HumanReadableTime: Converting a number to hours,minuts and          seconds.
 - PrimeNumbers: finding prime numbers between a renge form  numbers.
 - Multiplies of 3 and 5:Summing multiplies of 3 and 5 of number.
+- Checking a number for PrimeNumber oder none-PrimeNumebr.